Contexter/Ensemble-Service/README.md

      ```
      Generate a script named `generate_models_and_crud.py` that will be placed in `/service/scripts/`.
 This script creates:

-     - `/service/app/models/service.py` with SQLAlchemy models corresponding to the service registry.
+     - SQLAlchemy models in `/service/app/models/` corresponding to the database schemas.
-     - `/service/app/crud/service.py` with CRUD operations for the service registry.
+     - CRUD operations in `/service/app/crud/` for the models.

      Ensure that the database models match the Pydantic models and the OpenAPI schemas located at `/service/openapi3_1.yml`.
 Include necessary relationships and field types.
 The script should overwrite existing files and confirm upon completion.
 The script should be designed to run inside the Docker environment, and all paths should be explicitly defined relative to `/service`.
      ```